-Freelance Commercial Driver (definition): Are Class A, B, F, P Commercial Drivers that leverages their Commercial License, experience(s), and 1099 worker status for the purpose for contracting with Interstate and Interastate Carriers (Whether Private, Exempt, or For-Hire) to work as independent operators on a per trip, per assignment, per project basis.
+Freelance Commercial Driver (definition): Are Class A, B, F, P Commercial Drivers that leverages their Commercial License, experience(s), and 1099 worker status for the purpose for contracting with Interstate and Interastate Carriers (Whether Private, Exempt, or For-Hire) to work as independent operators on a per trip, per assignment, or per project basis.

 Independent contract workers (1099) does not own commercial equipment nor do they carry insurance(s) required for Carriers operating under the federal guidelines of FMCSA procedures for licensed ICC authorities.